Skip to main content

 Managing Report Progress

-To help administrators monitor report progress, there is a new View Owner Activity option available under the More button.
+To help administrators monitor report progress, there is a View Owner Activity option available under the More button.

 Data Owner Interaction

 While in the 'View Owner Activity' view, administrators have a few tools to help them manage the Data Owner review process.
-After selecting a Data Owner, three options are available under the Action button
+After selecting a Data Owner, three options are available under the Action button:

-• Set Status – Allow administrators to set the report to done, in progress, new, or viewed for the Data Owner.
+• Set Status – Allow administrators to set the report to done, in progress, new, or viewed for an individual Data Owner.
 For example, if an owner accidentally clicked the submit button before they had completed all their edits, using the 'in progress' option would allow them to continue editing their report.

 A pop-up screen will display each previous notification to that Data Owner.